Muammar the Mutable:

 The revered performance artist and culture maven, Gemini Laurie Anderson, has a public service announcement video which I had the pleasure to hear her relay to a live audience some 20 years ago at The Brooklyn Academy of Music.
 The title, but even more so, the content of this particular PSA was provocative to say the least – “Women and Money”.
 With her usual mesmerizing, story book cadence, Laurie told her story of a particular parade she partook in during the 1980’s, a heavily media covered demonstration of protest that was held at Manhattan’s Playboy Club.

-Ms. Anderson acted as the protest movement’s spokesperson, explaining to the large gathering of the press that her group had convened at The Playboy Club that particular day to protest the economic exploitation of women.
+Ms. Anderson served as the protest movement’s spokesperson, commenting to the large gathering of press that her group had convened at The Playboy Club that particular day to protest the economic exploitation of women.
 That, and they were calling for a ban of various animal words which had come to symbolize women in general, such as “bunny, chick, fox, and pussy cat”.
 Laurie went so far as to design protest pamphlets which boldly illustrated these baby animals, emphasizing that their improper sexist symbolic association was contributing to the overall steady economic decline of women across the globe.